 To install Apache on a Raspberry Pi, the following

-apt-get terminal command is used (
+apt-get terminal command is used (sudo privileges are required):

 sudo apt-get install apache2